LibeerDev/OpenL9/README.md

 # OpenL9
-A free and open source specialized ML model for analyzing Kassadin gameplay.
+A free and open source specialized ML model for analyzing Kassadin gameplay that gives you feedback.

 Built upon cutting-edge RiftWalk™ technology